Denny Harriger: Major League Baseball (1998)

 Harriger made his MLB debut against the Minnesota Twins on June 16, 1998.
-He pitched for 5.1 innings, giving up 6 hits, 3 walks, and 4 runs, all earned.
-He would pitch for 6.2 more innings in his MLB career, ending his MLB career with a 6.75 ERA.
-He was then optioned to the Mud Hens.
+He pitched for 5.1 innings, giving up 6 hits, 3 walks, and 4 runs, all earned, that led to an 8-5 loss at Tiger Stadium (a loss credited to Harriger).
+He would pitch in three more games in his MLB career.
+His next, and final, MLB start came against the Kansas City Royals, again at home.
+He pitched for 4.2 innings, giving up 7 hits (including a 2-run home run to Larry Sutton), 2 walks, and 6 runs (3 earned) while striking out 2 batters.
+Harriger was given a loss for this game as well, his second in his career.
+Harriger's third major league appearance came against the Cincinnati Reds, also at Tiger Stadium.
+Harriger pitched the 13th inning, giving up 2 hits, 3 walks (including 2 intentional walks to Barry Larkin and Dmitri Young), and 2 runs, both earned, while getting one strikeout.
+The Tigers lost 6-5, and Harriger was credited with the loss.
+Denny Harriger's final MLB appearance came against the Cincinnati Reds the next day.
+He pitched the 9th inning, giving up 2 hits, 0 walks, and 0 runs in a 5-2 loss at Tiger Stadium.
+He was then optioned to the Mud Hens on July 14, 1998.

 Minor League Baseball (1999)

 Harriger was granted free agency on October 15, 1998.
 He played with the Indianapolis Indians in the 1999 International League season, where he had a 14–6 record and a 4.29 earned run average.

 Korean Baseball Organization (2000-2001)

 In 2000, in his age 30 season, Harriger moved to Korea to join the LG Twins of the KBO.
 He had a 3.12 era and a 17–10 record.
 The team went 67-63 and made it to the playoffs, but were knocked out of the playoffs by the Doosan Bears.
 Harriger also pitched in the 2001 season for the Twins, leading them to a 58–67 season.